 A Senegalese-Italian TikToker who became the platform's top star by wordlessly skewering absurdly complex life hacks with a single deadpan look.

-Born in Senegal in 2000 and raised in the housing projects of Chivasso, Italy, Khabane 'Khaby' Lame was a factory worker who turned to TikTok during the 2020 lockdowns.
-His breakthrough formula was disarmingly simple: he would react to viral videos of people executing needlessly complicated tasks—like using a chainsaw to cut a banana—by performing the same action with effortless common sense, followed by his signature palms-up shrug.
-This silent, universally understood critique of online overcomplication catapulted him from obscurity to global fame.
-By 2022, his follower count soared into the hundreds of millions, making him the most-followed person on TikTok.
-His success, built on relatable exasperation rather than language, transformed him into a cultural ambassador, landing him spots on Fortune and Forbes lists and a role as a judge on Italia's Got Talent, cementing his move from social media phenom to mainstream media personality.
+Khabane 'Khaby' Lame became the most-followed person on TikTok by 2022.
+Born in Senegal and raised in the housing projects of Chivasso, Italy, he worked in a factory before the 2020 lockdowns.
+His breakthrough came from reacting to viral videos of needlessly complicated tasks.
+He performed the same actions with effortless common sense, then offered his signature palms-up shrug.
+This silent critique of online overcomplication required no language.
+His follower count soared into the hundreds of millions.
+Fortune and Forbes listed him.
+He served as a judge on Italia's Got Talent, moving from social media phenom to mainstream media personality.

 1997–2012